jahonen/anomap/README.md

 - **Conversation Threads**: Reply to messages and create conversations
 - **Floating Action Button (FOB)**: Easy access to app functions with a non-intrusive UI
 - **Location Management**: Manually set your location or use device geolocation
-- **Persistent Storage**: Messages are stored in Redux and persist across sessions
+- **Persistent Storage**: Messages are stored in Redis for cross-device accessibility
 - **Location Search**: Find and navigate to specific locations on the map
+- **Social Sharing**: Share message locations via Bluesky and Reddit

 ## Privacy First